dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 34. As a site owner, I want users to be able to sign in to, or create an account
 35. As a site owner, I want users to be able to log out of their account
 36. As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks
-37. As a site owner, I want users to be able to review and approve user comments
+37. As a logged in administrator, I want to be able to review and approve or delete user comments.
 38. As a site owner, I want users to be able to view the business’ social media

 ## Skeleton